ZackZhang/CamEng/README.md

 # CamEng

 add files
-#If any content offense you please ask for removing at   > imzack@qq.com
+#If any content offense you please contact for removing at
+ > imzack@qq.com